 <script src="https://cdn.jsdelivr.net/npm/trig-js/src/trig.min.js"></script>

 To activate trig.js add the data attribute "data-trig" or a class "enable-trig" to your html element.
-To trigger animations trig.js will place a class of "trig" onto your element when it appears on screen.
+To activate trig.js add the data attribute "data-trig" or a class "enable-trig" to your html element.
+To trigger animations trig.js will place classes of "trig", as well as "trig-up" or "trig-down", onto your element when it appears on screen and depending from which direction.

 <div class="fadeIn" data-trig> </div>